The £486billion engineering industry is more varied, exciting and innovative than ever before. Discover what your career could look like…

 This type of engineering requires great coding skills and a keen eye for detail.
 It is in huge demand; research has found that there will be a 1.5million shortfall in the global security workforce by 2020.

-Like the number of pixels on a camera chip, the strength of the magnet in an MRI scanner dictates its resolution - and hence how useful its images are.
+Like the number of pixels on a camera chip, the strength of the magnet in an MRI scanner dictates its resolution - affecting how useful its images are.

-Magnet engineers at Siemens Magnet Technology (SMT) are behind the groundbreaking MAGNETOM 7T that more than doubles the field strength of most MRI scanners.
-Last year, it was shortlisted for the Royal Academy of Engineering MacRobert Award, the UK's longest-running and most prestigious prize for engineering innovation.
+Magnet engineers at Siemens Magnet Technology (SMT) are behind the groundbreaking MAGNETOM 7T, which more than doubles the field strength of most MRI scanners.
+In 2016, it was shortlisted for the Royal Academy of Engineering MacRobert Award, the UK's longest-running and most prestigious prize for engineering innovation.

 The magnet's high-quality scanning has the potential to provide earlier diagnoses for medical conditions such as Alzheimer's disease, Parkinson's disease and multiple sclerosis.
 The success of this work may mean the difference between life or death for patients.